ishann/aeroscapes/README.md

 ### Reference
-If you use AeroScapes in your research, please cite the following:
+If you use AeroScapes in your research, please cite the following [paper](https://www.cs.cmu.edu/~deva/papers/aeroscapes.pdf):

     Ensemble Knowledge Transfer for Semantic Segmentation
     Ishan Nigam, Chen Huang, Deva Ramanan